Kakamotobi/Learned/DOM/Document-Object-Model.md

 - `document.querySelectorAll("")`
   - Selects all matches.
 ### Frequently Used Methods and Properties
+#### Traversing the DOM
+- `.parentElement`
+  - Returns the parent element.
+  - Ex: when user clicks on an element, a change occurs in the parent element.
+- `.children`
+  - Returns the children element.
+- `.previousSibling`
+  - Returns the corresponding previous node.
+- `.nextSibling`
+  - Returns the corresponding next node.
+  - *Some browsers automatically make white space / new lines into a text node.*
+    - Ex: `#text` is a DOM node (not an HTML element).
+- `.previousElementSibling`
+  - Returns the previous element.
+- `.nextElementSibling`
+  - Returns the next element.
+#### Making Changes to the DOM
+- `.createElement("elementName")
+  - Create a new empty DOM element.
 - `.innerText`
   - Text/content between the opening and closing tag.
 - `.textContent`